jav0927/AI/README.md

-# AI-Development
+# AI-Artificial Development
-This repository contains notebooks and files that form part of a FASTAI2-based AI Object Recognition Project
+This repository contains notebooks and files that form part of FASTAI2-based AI Object Recognition Projects and Experiments.